Nexis-Network/homepage/content/docs/connect/connect-pgcli.md

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).